 - Call Your Doctor If:

-- Itchy eyes aren't controlled in 2 days with continuous allergy treatment
+- Itchy eyes aren't better in 2 days with allergy treatment

 - Your child becomes worse